 • If a record field does not have a selector function because its type would allow an existential variable to escape, the corresponding HasField constraint will not be solved.
-For example, does not give rise to a selector unExists :: Exists t -> t x and we will not solve HasField "unExists" (Exists t) a automatically.
+For example,

 '''

 {-# LANGUAGE ExistentialQuantification #-}

 data Exists t = forall x .
 MkExists { unExists :: t x }

 '''